 Veronica’s recent blog mentioned that the customer service industry has moved on from a focus on contact centres or how to improve the outsourced relationship between a client and supplier.
-These may have been important considerations in the past, but the emphasis today is on the overall customer experience and how this can be improved.

 One of the biggest changes in the way customers interact with the customer service function of an organisation is the proliferation of new channels.
 A decade ago the number of channels available to customers was far more limited than now – a voice call and email were the only options offered by most companies – but today this has changed dramatically.